Skip to content

 How does a stock buyback work?

-EPS divides a company’s total earnings by the outstanding shares, the fewer the shares of course, the higher the earning per share – a higher number points to a more robust financial position.
+EPS divides a company’s total earnings by the outstanding shares, the fewer the shares, of course, the higher the earning per share – a higher number points to a more robust financial position.

-How buybacks boost EPS.
-Source: Finra.org
+How stock buybacks boost EPS.
+Source: Finbold.com

 Why would a company buy back its own stock?